Swimming in cold water – Part 3

 Pour water into your wetsuit before jumping in

 As mentioned, water is vital to wetsuit insulation.
 Pouring the contents of a small water bottle into your suit before jumping in, will reduce the inevitable cold shock.
 Our skin holds dedicated temperature receptors, which are very sensitive to temperature changes.
 If your skin is warm when you jump in, these receptors will release more forceful signals, which, in return, will reinforce the cold shock.
 Pouring water into your suit just before you jump into the fjord will provide your body with a signal that helps it adapt to the appropriate temperature.
-An additional tip is to wear your suit unzipped and pulled off your upper body up until you are about to go into the water.

 Head above water